greyhats13/phl-store/README.md

 1. Architectural diagram to explain yur architecture.
 2. The relevant configuration scripts (eg: Terraform).
 3. In the README, include
-   a.
-Instruction on how to setup/run the infrastructure & deploy the app
+   - Instruction on how to setup/run the infrastructure & deploy the app
-   b.
-Include high level steps on how would you manage the secrets & configuration change
+   - Include high level steps on how would you manage the secrets & configuration change
-   c.
-Also include high level steps to make this infrastructure more secure, automate & reliable
+   - Also include high level steps to make this infrastructure more secure, automate & reliable

 # Table of Contents